 “So why did you shout ‘Good God Almighty!’ the first time Matt showed you a picture of her?” she asked?

-Of course, she was exaggerating as usual.
+She was exaggerating as usual.
 I vaguely recall making a comment of some sort at the time, but it was only in response to the obvious spirituality and virtue her picture conveyed.

 You have probably heard of people being “polar opposites.”
 I referred to Matt and the young lady, who I will refer to as Miss X, as “bi-polar opposites,” because the thought of them being a couple was downright crazy.